ibm-cloud-docs/openshift/openshift_cluster_update.md

 For more information, see [Update types](/docs/containers?topic=containers-cs_versions#update_types).

-**What happens to my apps during an update?**</br>
+**What happens to my apps during an update?**

 If you run apps as part of a deployment on worker nodes that you update, the apps are rescheduled onto other worker nodes in the cluster.
 These worker nodes might be in a different worker pool.
 To avoid downtime for your app, you must ensure that you have enough capacity in the cluster to carry the workload, such as by [resizing your worker pools](/docs/openshift?topic=openshift-add_workers#resize_pool).

-**What happens to my worker node during an update?**<br>
+**What happens to my worker node during an update?**

 You VPC worker node is replaced by removing the old worker node and provisioning a new worker node that runs at the updated patch or `major.minor` version.
 The replacement worker node is created in the same zone, same worker pool, and with the same flavor as the deleted worker node.
 However, the replacement worker node is assigned a new private IP address, and loses any custom labels or taints that you applied to the old worker node (worker pool labels and taints are still applied to the replacement worker node).
+**

-**What if I replace multiple worker nodes at the same time?**<br>
+**What if I replace multiple worker nodes at the same time?**

-If you replace multiple worker nodes at the same time, they are deleted and replaced concurrently, not one by one.
+If you replace multiple worker nodes at the same ti** ey are deleted and replaced concurrently, not one by one.
 Make sure that you have enough capacity in your cluster to reschedule your workloads before you replace worker nodes.
+**

-**What if a replacement worker node is not created?**<br>
+**What if a replacement worker node is not created?**

 A replacement worker node is not created if the worker pool does not have [automatic rebalancing enabled](/docs/openshift?topic=openshift-cs_troubleshoot_clusters#auto-rebalance-off).

 ### Prerequisites